Mina Crandon

-Mina "Margery" Crandon (1888–November 1, 1941) was a psychical medium who claimed that she channeled her dead brother, Walter Stinson.
+Mina 'Margery' Crandon (1888–November 1, 1941) was an American psychic medium who performed under the stage name 'Margery' and claimed to channel her dead brother, Walter Stinson.
 Investigators who studied Crandon concluded that she had no such paranormal ability, and others detected her in outright deception.
 She became known as her alleged paranormal skills were touted by Sherlock Holmes author Sir Arthur Conan Doyle and were disproved by magician Harry Houdini.
 Crandon was investigated by members of the American Society for Psychical Research and employees of the Scientific American.

 Crandon was the wife of a wealthy Boston surgeon and socialite, Dr. Le Roi Goddard Crandon.
 Her life has been extensively documented in magic and parapsychology literature.

 Biography

-Born Mina Marguerite Stinson, Crandon grew up on a farm near Picton, Ontario, Canada.
+Born Mina Marguerite Stinson, Mina grew up on a farm near Picton, Ontario, Canada.
 She moved to Boston as a young woman.
 While working as a secretary of a local church in Boston, she met and married Earl Rand, a grocer.
 They had one son.
-She later met Crandon when she entered a Dorchester, Massachusetts hospital for an unspecified operation, possibly appendicitis.
+She later met Dr. Le Roi Goddard Crandon when she entered a Dorchester, Massachusetts hospital for an unspecified operation, possibly appendicitis.
 Crandon was her surgeon.
 The two crossed paths again later that year when Crandon served as a lieutenant commander and head of surgical staff in a New England Naval hospital during World War I, and she was a civilian volunteer ambulance driver who transported casualties to the hospital.
 Mina sued for divorce from Earl P. Rand in January 1918 and became Crandon's third wife a few months later.
 She moved to Crandon's house at 10 Lime Street with her son.
 Crandon later adopted her son and changed the boy's name to John Crandon.